taalhaataahir0102/Mojo-Yolo/README.md

 * Implement additional functions required for yolo (IOU etc.)
 * Study yolo weights file and load yolo weights in my model.
 ## Issues
-* n-dimentional array stacks in CNN
+* testing of n-dimentional array stacks in CNN
 * Major problem: How to load the weights into my model?
 Parsing the weights file.